The state of Vermont is using the GED exam for its high school equivalency testing program.

 You may prefer to study under the guidance of a GED teacher at a brick-and-mortar facility, and your local library and bookstore can provide lots of study material to get you all set as well.

-Today, you can also learn by following a good online prep course like the lessons and practice tests offered at no cost on this website.
-Most likely, however, the best way to go is by attending a GED prep class at a physical location in combination with a good online prep course.
+Today, you can also learn by following a good online prep course, such as Onsego GED Prep, an accredited, affordable, full-scope GED prep course.
 But no matter how you prefer to study, just make sure you’ll get perfectly prepared!

 Many facilities offer free help to get ready for the GED exam.
 You can find all Vermont prep sites near you by checking the city closest to you in the listing above.